-It will take a little longer for larger 5-gallon containers, in cold weather or high humidity.
+It will take a little longer for larger 5-gallon containers of paint to harden in cold weather or high humidity.

-Setting the kitty litter and paint mix in the sun can speed up the paint hardening.
+Setting the kitty litter and paint mix in the sun can help to dry out paint cans quickly.
 Spreading it flat on cardboard or a trash bag can also speed up the dry time.

-How Much Kitty Litter Do I Need To Dry Paint?
+How Much Kitty Litter To Dry Paint Cans?

 I use 2 to 3 cups of clumping kitty litter to harden 1 gallon of paint.
 Just be sure to mix it well to be sure that all of the paint hardens.
-When you mix it, it’ll be a bit like thick oatmeal.
+When you mix it together, it’ll look a bit like thick oatmeal.

 That’s it for how to harden paint for disposal.
 I hope this helped!
 Now, here’s a few more posts you might like.